soniloi/impostor/README.md

 These are plain text files, each with the extension ```.src```.
 The filename minus the extension is the username.
 The following format must apply.
 * Each line of input is to be on its own line in the file.
-* Each line is to have at least two words.
+* Each line is to have at least the same number of words as the lookback tuple length.
 * If there is a source file that is an amalgamation of all source files, call it ```all.src```

 How the source material is generated is up to you.
 Typically, it will involve parsing IRC log files, stripping out very short lines, and maybe some normalization.
+A source building script has been included as an example of how this may be done.

 Note that the more input (both number of lines and number of words per line) we have for a user, the better the output will be.
-The generator works best when there are many possible successors to each pair of words; the more possible successors, the more varied the generated lines.
+The generator works best when there are many possible successors to each tuple of words; the more possible successors, the more varied the generated lines.

 ### Sample source material file